peartreelane/peartreelane.github.io/_posts/2017-10-16-trip-to-bermuda.md

 Where has the summer gone?
 This may be a slightly depressing blog post for reader and writer alike.
 As its about our summer holiday to Bermuda and New York.
-Looking back we had a fantastic holiday staying at two very different destinations.

 ![bermuda sea](../img/post-assets/kyle-bermuda.jpg)

 ## Bermuda
 Our first stop was Bermauda staying with friends for 9 nights.
-Kyle had been on many occasions before and talked about it so much I felt I had been.
+Kyle had been on many occasions before, and talked about it often I felt I had been.
 After flying 10hrs we arrived feeling fresh and ready to attack the day as we flew first class, with British Airways.
 What an amazing flying and dining experience.

 ![bermuda sea](../img/post-assets/beach.jpg)